-Happening Now at PIMFOnline: Weekly Virtual Master Class Series with Members of The Philadelphia Orchestra
+Happening Now at PIMFOnline: Virtual Master Class Series with Members of The Philadelphia Orchestra

 Outstanding student musicians from around the world will perform in these master classes, designed specifically for music students, parents and teachers.